Kim Foreman-Rhindress Bio

 Directing and writing is a lot of fun for me and I hope to do more of it in the future as my schedule allows.

-Currently, I perform in three projects: classic rock band Cover2Cover, a vintage trio Kitsch 'n Sync and in a duo Smitten with Jim Rhindress which performs originals, acoustic, rock, jazz and folk music for a wide variety of occasions including dance music.
+Currently, I perform in three musical projects: classic rock band Cover2Cover, a vintage trio Kitsch 'n Sync and in a duo Smitten with Jim Rhindress which performs originals, acoustic, rock, jazz and folk music for a wide variety of occasions including dance music.
 Jim and I have also written over a dozen original songs including a tribute song called Health Care Heroes in response to the COVID-19 crisis.